DUAL BANKING SYSTEM; REGULATORY CHOICE

-The dual banking system has served our nation well for nearly 150 years.
+The dual banking system has served our nation well for 150 years.
 The structure of our bank regulatory system defines the future of our banking system and is critical to the nature of our economy.
-Multiple federal banking agencies and the dual banking system, with its state and federal charters, provide checks and balances, which promote both a regulatory system that is sensitive to financial institutions of various complexity and size, and a diverse and competitive financial system that better serves consumers as well as small businesses.
+Multiple federal banking agencies and the dual banking system, with its state and federal charters, provide checks and balances, which promote both a regulatory system that is sensitive to financial institutions of various complexity and size, and a diverse and competitive financial system that better serves consumers and small businesses.

 Regulatory Choice.
 Given the enormous power of bank regulators, and the critical role that banks play in the health and vitality of the national economy, it is imperative that the bank regulatory system maintains real choice.
 Community banks must be able to choose their primary federal regulator.
 Having multiple agencies contribute to key issues provides valuable regulatory checks and balances.

 Agency Cooperation and Coordination.
 While regulatory choice is important, interagency cooperation and coordination of efforts is equally necessary.
 In many cases, Congress has directed the agencies to adopt concurrent rules and policies and the Federal Financial Institutions Examination Council (FFIEC) helps foster cooperation and coordination.
 The adoption of concurrent rules by several agencies may take more time and effort, but the result is often a superior product with greater acceptability and legitimacy—especially for complex or controversial issues—when the expertise and experience of each agency is brought to bear.